 An Answer and Some Questions about Studying Vocabulary:

 Several of you have written to me asking about ways to learn vocabulary, especially the academic vocabulary needed for tests like the IELTS, TOEFL, and SAT (and for university study and professional life in general.)

-If you are interested in more detail about studying vocabulary, please check it out-- and especially complete the short questionnaire (which will help me help you better.)
+If you are interested in more detail about studying vocabulary, please check it out.

 The mid-August issue should have more about vocabulary study-- and some practice, finally.